 The entry event occurs whenever a transition is made into this state, and the exit operation is triggered when a transition is made out of this state.

-The help event causes an internal transition with no change of state, so the entry and exit operations are not performed.
+The help and character events cause internal transitions with no change of state, so the entry and exit operations are not performed.
+64.